Pandora1337/DevOps-Practice/configuration-management/Readme.md

-# EC2 Configuration with Ansible
+# Configuration of NGINX website with Ansible

 ## Prerequisites